Champion Lightning ace final exam on ‘last day of school’ - News Break

 Minutes after parading the Stanley Cup around the ice at Amalie Arena, Stamkos said he and his teammates knew that might be the last game the group ever plays together.
 The Lightning certainly made the most of it as just the second team to repeat since the cap era began in 2005.

 “No matter what happens from here on out, this group is going to be etched in history forever,” Stamkos said.
-“We’re That doesn’t happen very often.”
+“We’re back-to-back Stanley Cup champions.
+That doesn’t happen very often.”

 It’s now up to BriseBois to address Tampa Bay’s impending breakup.
 After trading first-, second- and fourth-round picks in the draft this year and second- and third-rounders next year as part of loading up to win now, the next steps will be painful and may come with a drop in the standings.